Civil Technology - Associate in Applied Science (AAS) (4720)

-If you are detail-oriented but can still keep an eye on the bigger picture, you should consider a position in the civil engineering field.
+Are you curious to know what all may be involved in planning and development of construction projects within in your community? do you have an interest in knowing how highways and land development projects are created and completed?
+If so and you are also have an eye for detail, but can still keep an eye on the bigger picture, our civil engineering degree may be a good fit you!
 If you are passionate about developing your computer and math skills, our Civil Technology Program can give you the strong foundation you need for a challenging and rewarding career.

 The Associate in Applied Science (AAS) in civil technology focuses on the areas of highway and land development, drainage, erosion and sedimentation control and surveying.

 With your associate degree, you can pursue the following positions in civil technology.

 - Engineering technician

 You are most likely to succeed in this field if you:

 - Have the ability to manage time efficiently

 - Enjoy the challenge of solving problems creatively and analytically

 - Can solve problems using strong analytical skills

 Explore YOUR career with Career Coach!
 Career Coach is a helpful tool that will assist you in developing a path from your education to the job market.
 With Career Coach, you can find: